 Greek oracles, like those of Delphi, did not communicate in straightforward propositional truth.
 But rather in enigmatic statements, proverbs, and plays-on-words.
 They did this by means of flowery, metaphorical, and cryptic poetic language.1 I contend that where most people go astray in interpreting Parmenides’ poem is that they forget that it is a poem!

 The other thing to note is that the idea of truth as propositional truth statements did not come into full bloom until Aristotle.
 It is now the primary way that we view truth in the West.
 Prior to Aristotle, and we see this in works such as The Iliad and The Odyssey, truth was presented as a personal narrative.

-In summary, then, an oracle was a narrative personally communicated by poetic, metaphorical, or enigmatic means.
+In conclusion, an oracle was a personal narrative conveyed through poetic, metaphorical, or enigmatic means.
 The modern problem in interpreting Parmenides is that we fail to recognize this.
 Let’s not make the same mistake as we are about to enter the tall grass.

 Parmenides’ Philosophy: The Path to Persuasive Truth